• Proposed

 Population and Trends

-The only known wild population of this species recorded in recent years exist under protection of the Arthur Harrold Reserve, Noosa.
+The only known wild population of this species recorded in recent years exists under protection of the Arthur Harrold Reserve, Noosa.
 No further geographic information regarding this species is known.

 Habitat and Ecology